 Before I turn to other worldviews, a few comments on Linné and Goethe.
 Linné saw nature and plant morphology as God’s creation.
 But his approach to the study of plant form and diversity was rather mechanical following Aristotelian either/or logic.
 In contrast, Goethe was fascinated by the organic holistic and dynamic view of nature.
 He wrote that, “Trennen und Zählen lag nicht in meiner Natur” (see Troll 1926, p.
 193), which means that separating and counting – so typical of mechanism – was not in his nature.
 Nonetheless, he acknowledged that Linné’s more mechanistic approach was also necessary (see Troll 1926, pp. 199, 227); in fact, he used many terms from Linné’s morphological vocabulary and emphasized that after Shakespeare and Spinoza Linné had the greatest influence on him (see Troll 1926, p.
 43).
 He also noted that an atomistic view of nature couldn’t be totally dispensed with (see Troll 1926, p.
 235).
 According to Kirchoff (2002, p.
 80)), Goethe "unites reductionist and holistic approaches."

 As far as I know, Goethe did not reframe his essentialist Metamorphosis of Plants in mechanistic materialist terms.
 But it could be done.
 Instead of saying that, “one and the same organ makes its appearance in multifarious forms” (Metamorphose der Pflanzen, Section 4, translated by Mueller 1989, p.
 31), one could refer to a common pattern.
 Such reference can be based on observations, whereas the intuition of an essence that constitutes the so-called identity of all lateral appendages remains non-observable.
 Referring to a pattern would also have the advantage that one could investigate changes in the pattern and how it relates to other patterns like those of a typical stem or shoot.
 Thus research would not remain stuck in an unchangeable eternal essence of the lateral appendages.
 For example, with regard to structures of the androecium, one could find out that some resemble the leaf pattern, whereas others approach the stem and short shoot pattern (see, for example, Rutishauser and Sattler 1985, Sattler 1988).
 A semblance of the short shoot pattern is evident in the androecium of plants such as Hypericum hookerianum where in the axils of the petals androecial fascicle primordia arise that then produce the primodia of individual stamens (Leins 1983, Leins and Erbar 2010).
 Such a pattern contradicts the idea that a flower is always a modified monaxial shoot and therefore it cannot be sufficiently understood in terms of Goethe’s essentialist Metamorphosis of Plants or an evolutionary morphology that is still caught in the classical theory according to which all flowers are modified monaxial shoots (Sattler 2017).
 However, without taking recourse to morphological categories, patterns that do not fit the classical theory of the flower may be best described in terms of process morphology (see below) and a modern process-morphological version of the theory of Anaphytes (see below).
 Gynoecial morphology is also more diverse than envisaged in terms of the classical theory of the flower.
 In several taxa the placenta and/or ovule(s) may be independent of the enclosing appendage (Croizat 1961, 1964, Sattler 2017).
 Even the typical carpel that bears the placenta appears to be a compound structure according to some evidence of molecular genetics (Michael Heads, manuscript in preparation).
 Claßen-Bockoff (2016) concluded that, “from a functional point of view, stamens and carpels are sporangiophores and as such ‘de novo’ structures not necessarily homologous with vegetative leaves.”
-Instead of ‘de novo,’ I consider it more appropriate to refer to “more or less different.”
-The difference of stamens and carpels can be understood in terms of process morphology and the theory of Anaphytes (see below).
+Instead of ‘de novo,’ I would say “more or less different from vegetative leaves.”
+This difference can be understood in terms of process morphology and the theory of Anaphytes (see below).

 The Fuzzy Worldview (The Continuum View)